psgonza/bynario_posts/2016-12-14-trying-to-minimize-tracking-in-mobile-platforms.markdown

   b) Another discussion about smart trackers, another search and 15 minutes later I am seeing promoted posts in Facebook.

 Probably I was using Chrome Browser and Google Search for this, so not only FB is to blame...
-And I don't mind Mark making loads of money sharing (should I say "selling"?) people's info, but just not mine...
+And don't get me wrong, I don't mind Mark making loads of money sharing (should I say "selling"?) people's info (life?), but just not mine...

 As I said, I already removed Facebook Android application from my phone (and you should probably do the same) and I was using my main browser (Chrome) to log in, but third-party cookies are not helping here...
 I have decided to use Firefox browser mainly for Facebook.
 It was already installed in my smartphone, so I simply created a shortcut to the FB url in the "desktop"